 By Jason Knight

 Knowing core survival foods is a key to wilderness survival.
-Though humans can survive for three weeks without food, we probably wouldn't choose to go that long.
+Though humans can survive for up to three weeks without food, we probably wouldn't choose to go that long.
 Most natural environments are filled with a variety of items that can meet our nutritional needs.
 Plants can often provide the most readily available foods, though insects and small wild game can also support our dietary needs in a survival situation.

 Cattails (pictured above)

 Cattails are known as the "supermarket of the swamp", as no matter which season it is, there are always edible parts available on the cattail plant.
 The roots, shoots, and pollen heads can be eaten.

 The inner bark of conifers, know as the cambium layer, is full of sugars, starches and calories.
 It can be eaten on most evergreen, cone-bearing trees [except for yew, identified by its red berries, in which all parts are poisonous].
 The inner bark should be scraped out and cooked to convert the fibers into a more digestible form.

 All grasses are edible.
 The leaves can be chewed and the juices swallowed - though be sure to spit out the un-digestable fibers.
 Where the base of the leaves meet the root is a small white part of the stem/root structure, called the root corm.
 It can be roasted and eaten like a potato.

 All acorns, the nuts produced by oak trees, can be leached of their bitter tannic acids, and then eaten, providing an excellent source of protein, fats, and calories.
 The acorns can be placed in a net bag in a stream for a day or put into several changes of boiling water to extract the tannins.
 White oaks have the least amount of tannins and therefore the best flavor.